 Knowing these limits helps you plan better.
 You can decide to switch to another visa or return home with new skills.
 Understanding the rules ensures you follow them and make smart choices.

-When applying for the graduate visa, you’ll need to pay two main fees: the application fee and the Immigration Health Surcharge (IHS).
-The application fee is £822, whether your visa is for two or three years.
-The IHS cost depends on your visa length.
-For a two-year visa, it’s £1,248.
-A three-year visa costs £2,283.
+When applying for the UK Graduate Route visa (post study work visa), you’ll need to pay two main fees: the visa application fee and the Immigration Health Surcharge (IHS).
+As of the 2025 UK Home Office fee update, the application fee is £880, whether your visa is for two or three years.
+The IHS is charged at £776 per year for students and graduates, so the cost depends on your visa length.

 |---|---|---|---|